pyricau/frenchtoast/README.md

 * You cannot control **when they show up** as well as their **duration**.
 Other apps can enqueue toasts that will delay yours from showing up.
 * They [break context](http://cyrilmottier.com/2012/07/24/the-making-of-prixing-4-activity-tied-notifications/): they remain on screen when the user switches to other activities.
 * The API is error prone: `Toast.makeText(context, "Important Toast", LENGTH_LONG); // Don't forget show()!`
+* They are largely americanized!
+Not french at all!!!!!!!!!
+French toast in french is "pain francais"

 FrenchToast gives you absolute control over your app Toasts.
 It does so by duplicating the internals of Android Toasts and giving you access.